 Sexual enhancement pills, though possibly effective in ways, are destructive in ways, too.
 Unfortunately, most people reach for these supplements and medications as a quick solution, only to prolong their true issues.

 Just as there are no short roads in life, there is no quick fix for sex.
-Sexual problems are almost always not about your penis or vagina not working correctly.
+Sexual problems are almost always not about your manhood or vagina not working correctly.
 They’re about you being stuck in your head.

 Here’s a list of critical factors you may be overlooking that are likely to directly impact your sexual responses: